chromaui/chromatic-docs/setup.md

 <details>
 <summary>Why do my builds timeout</summary>

 Chromatic takes snapshots very quickly.
-However, if we lose the connection to your server (for instance if you stop your server mid-build, or your internet connection goes down), builds can time out.
+However, if we lose the connection to your server (for instance, if you stop your server mid-build or your internet connection goes down), builds can time out.
 Check your connection and try restarting the build.

 </details>